 Mathematics in Life Sciences (MiLS) is a research network funded by the London Mathematical Society and Isaac Newton Institute for Mathematical Sciences (through EPSRC grant (Ref: EP/V521929/1)).
 MiLS’ main aim is to bring together mathematicians working at the interface with life sciences, to discuss the mathematics underpinning the modelling and analysis of the life science applications.

-We will organise 3 meetings per year, each with a different theme.
+We organise 3 meetings per year, each with a different theme.
 Meetings will usually consist of two review talks aimed at non-experts, combined with several contributed research talks.
 We strongly encourage PhD students, postdocs and early career researchers to submit a contributed talk.
 The additional funding from INI will enable 2-day workshops to be held from May 2023 to March 2025.